Vicnature/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-everybody adds execution permission to the owner,group and others 8-James_Bond adds all permissions to other users and denies owner and group all permissions
+7-everybody adds execution permission to the owner,group and others 8-James_Bond adds all permissions to other users and denies owner and group all permissions 9-John_Doe gives owner all permissions,group read and execute permissions and others write and exectute permissions